graphhopper/directions-api/routing.md

 calc_points        | true    | If the points for the route should be calculated at all.
 Sometimes only the distance and time is necessary. type               | json    | Specifies the resulting format of the route, for json the content type will be application/json.
 Other possible format options: <br> jsonp you'll need to provide the callback function via the callback parameter.
 The content type will be application/javascript<br> gpx, the content type will be application/xml min_path_precision | 1       | Not recommended to change.
-Increase this number if you want to further reduce bandwith.
+Increase this number if you want to further reduce bandwith. gpx.track     |	  true  |   	Include <trk> tag in gpx result.
+Only applicable if type=gpx is specified. gpx.route     | 	true 	| Include <rte> tag in gpx result.
+Only applicable if type=gpx is specified. gpx.waypoints | 	false | 	Include <wpt> tag in gpx result.
+Only applicable if type=gpx is specified.

 ### Output